 Another issue is choosing the wrong location.
 Cats do not like to waste near where they eat, because it goes back to ancient predator tactics.
 So, it’s best not to have their litter tray or box directly next to their food bowl.
 There should also be plenty of separation between the litter boxes of your cats to avoid territorial issues.

-Finally, there’s the isuse of not cleaning your cat’s litter box often enough.
-Similar to humans, cats are unlikely to use a toilet that is filthy, so keeping the box clean and the litter fresh is important.
+Finally, there’s the issue of not cleaning your cat’s litter box often enough.
+Similar to humans, cats are unlikely to use a filthy toilet, so keeping the box clean and the litter fresh is important.